 Most multimeters on the market today are digital, and they’re a bit pricier, ranging from $20 to $500, or even more, based on quality and precision.
 Some digital multimeters come with a backlit screen that makes the display easier to see in bright light, and some include an auto shut-off feature that turns the meter off after a few minutes of nonuse.

 Figuring out the approximate range of the electrical current you’re testing with a manual range multimeter can be a time-consuming process.
 If you want to test resistance, for example, you must first estimate the approximate ohms (Ω) of the current by turning the dial to a specific ohms range, then keep clicking manually until the multimeter gives you a readout.
 A multimeter with an auto-range function (available only on digital models) will save you time, since all you have to do is select the type of test you want to perform (voltage, resistance, or current).
-The meter will then automatically detect the correct range by scanning through all the range options until it matches the right range to the circuit, and you’ll get a readout immediately.
+The meter will then automatically detect the correct range by scanning through all the range options until it matches the right range to the circuit, and a readout appears immediately.

 Probes and Accessories